 This is a neurodegenerative disease that worsens over time, happens when the cells in one part of the brain (substantia nigra to be specific) start to die.
 A person with Parkinson’s disease may have trouble performing activities of daily life.
 Parkinson’s disease symptoms are classified into motor symptoms and non-motor symptoms.
-Motor symptoms generally involved slow movement, tremor. and muscle stiffness.
+Motor symptoms generally involved slow movement, tremors. and muscle stiffness.
 Meanwhile, non-motor symptoms affect their sleep quality, sensitivity to smell, and depression.
 There are treatments to relieve the disease but no cure for Parkinson’s disease currently.
 Most of the time the treatment is focusing on helping patients improve their quality of life.

 Like our previous articles like “5 migraine causes and how to cure it?”, This is often mistaken to be a headache.
-In most cases, the exertion of migraine pain is on one side of the head whereas normal headache can be at the forehead or throughout the head.
+In most cases, the exertion of migraine pain is on one side of the head whereas a normal headache can be at the forehead or throughout the head.
 Migraine is more common in women than in men, particularly during menstruation, pregnancy, and menopause.
 It can significantly affect the quality of life of a person through both emotional and physical suffering.
 Same as above, no cure but treatments.
-The changes in lifestyle are believed to relieve the severity and frequency of migraine attacks.
-Some proven solutions include reducing stress, eat regularly, getting enough sleep, and maintaining an exercise routine.
+The lifestyle changes are believed to relieve the severity and frequency of migraine attacks.
+Some proven solutions include reducing stress, eating regularly, getting enough sleep, and maintaining an exercise routine.

 Well, yes but actually no. Factors that make you suffer from these include stress, dehydration, lacking sleep, and so on.
 Most of them can be solved just by allowing yourself to make little adjustments.
-Take a rest and never stand or walk for long periods of time.
+Take a rest and never stand or walk for long periods.
 Mindful meditation is a good way to reduce stress after a whole day of work by eliminating the thoughts that causing stress.

 The main cause of this is, aging!
 We can’t do anything on that but we can pay extra attention to having correct posture when sitting and doing anything else!
 It is also important to practice correct posture when lifting a heavy object to prevent strain.
 This is because injury and arthritis disease can damage the spine by causing disc and bone problems.
 Spine damage may induce pain in your back or neck and numbness in your legs.
 Seek help right away if you have severe back pain and bowel problems.
 Treatment for spine problems includes physical therapy, taking medication, and surgery.